Skip to content

 assertStderrNotRegexRegexDoes the error not match your regular expression?

-assertReturnCodeIntegerIs the return code equal to the Integer?
+assertReturnCodeIntegerIs the return code equal to a certain value?

-assertReturnCodeNotIntegerIs the return code not equal to the Integer?
+assertReturnCodeNotIntegerIs the return code not equal to a certain value?

 assertDifferentBooleanDoes the execution behave differently when using different inputs?